greyhats13/99co-technical-test/README.md

 **Ingress**

 This our ingress template.
-One of our backend service not using API gateway, we can assign them to Nginx Ingress class, not Kong Ingress class.
+Our ingress will use Kong Ingress controller for backend service that is used API gateway.
+Backend service that is not using API gateway will be assigned to Nginx Ingress class.
 ```yaml
 {{- if .Values.ingress.enabled -}}
 {{- $fullName := .Release.Name -}}